Cogosense/LicensedContractorDemo/README.md

 case API tokens may need to be provisioned in the publisher record keyed by __Attribute Set__ owner id.

 7. In the attribute editor when defining a User defined type, the API endpoint is not needed, so it is left blank.
-It may be better to have an initial select for the record type:
+It may be better to have an initial select for the record type then the API endpoint can be hidden (along with other things like the adornments list).
     * Attribute Set (requires end point)
     * Simple Collection (does not require end point)

-Then the API endpoint can be hidden (along with other things like the adornments list).

 8. An attribute set name cannot be changed - the record has to be deleted and recreated with the new name.